ankohanse/aioxcom/README.md

 # aioxcom

+This library is depricated and no longer maintained.

+Please switch to using the pystuderxcom library, which has adds support for Udp and Serial and makes available async and sync classes.

+Some minor class and function renaming is required when making this switch.

+---

 Python library for retrieving sensor information from Studer-Innotec devices.
 This component connects directly over the local network using the Studer xcom protocol.